-Navarro leads a group of 16 farmers, called Centro Agrícola Cantonal, who stand out for their entrepreneurship and innovation.
+Navarro leads a group of 10 farmers, called Exportaciones Aromas Coffee, who stand out for their entrepreneurship and innovation.
 Brought together by their common enthusiasm for finding new solutions to the threats facing coffee farming, the farmers formed an association five years ago.
 They are leveraging their platform to go where few coffee farmers in Coto Brus have gone before, and forming novel alliances with government and private companies.
 Among their accomplishments are a public-private project to build a local coffee processing plant, access to wholesale prices for farm inputs like fertilizers, a certification program for farms with good social and environmental practices, and mutually beneficial corporate partnerships.

 Collectively negotiating with suppliers for production inputs like fertilizer helps keep farmers' costs down.
 As coffee prices drop globally, managing the costs of production on farms is essential to staying in business.

 Modernizing and Commercializing in the Green Hills of Coto Brus

 There is growing recognition among some coffee farmers in Coto Brus that the traditional model of production (in which a farmer takes his or her harvest to the local coffee cooperative or processor, and does not participate in the processing or marketing) is no longer profitable for many producers amid dropping international coffee prices.
 During a recent climate adaptation workshop, organized by WRI and the Ministry of Agriculture, an emerging modernization trend garnered interest and attention as an important adaptation measure.